de-shyt/CUB_conspects/3-fall2023/ML (theory and practice).md

 ### Dimensionality reduction

-Embeddings are usually high-dimensional vectors, so it is hard to visualize them.
-There are some methods that can reduce dimensionality.
+Embeddings are usually high-dimensional vectors, and there are some methods that can reduce dimensionality.
+One of possible reasons why we need dimensionality reduction is about visualizing embeddings.
+High-dimensional vectors can be reduced to two-dimensional ones which, in turn, can be represented on the graph.

+Dimensionality reduction is also used in [Autoencoders](###Multimodal approach, autoencoders).